IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Nice work!
 The network is all setup.
 Right?
 I guess we will find out together.
 If you followed the instructions then your orderer will be batching new blocks every 10 seconds.
 This is a litttttle long for our application.
-If you use the Bluemix service, the batch time is only 1 second and this is the delay the app has been optimized for.
+If you use the IBM Cloud Blockchain service, the batch time is only 1 second and this is the delay the app has been optimized for.
 The application will continue to work with a 10 sec batch time, but you will have excess idle time to contemplate your life choices.

 Next up we need to **pass network info (such as IP addresses)** to our marbles application.